mevert/react-and-expressjs/api/README.md

 # Express.js API
-This example project demonstrates a way to build modern REST API with Express.js.
-The project includes also some example tests.
+This is an example boilerplate that can be used to build modern REST API with Express.js.

 ## Development ##
 - `npm i` install packages